25–35 Power Street

-25–35 Power Street (also referred to as 38 Freshwater Place) is an approved mixed–use skyscraper in the Southbank precinct of Melbourne, Victoria, Australia.
+25–35 Power Street (also referred to as 38 Freshwater Place) is an approved mixed-use skyscraper in the Southbank precinct of Melbourne, Victoria, Australia.

-Designed by Docklands–based Metier 3 and developed by M&L Hospitality, the project was proposed in 2014, for a 280.3-metre (920 ft) tall 71–storey residential and hotel skyscraper.
+Designed by Docklands-based Metier 3 and developed by M&L Hospitality, the project was proposed in 2014, for a 280.3 m, 71-storey residential and hotel skyscraper.
 The residential component of the building would comprise 496 apartment dwellings, whilst the hotel section would include 390 hotel suites.
-The overall exterior design of the building was inspired by a Ball gown "with flowering curves."
+The overall exterior design of the building was inspired by a Ball gown "with flowering curves".

 The development received approval in April 2015, by Planning Minister Richard Wynne.
 If constructed, the A$400 million skyscraper would become the third-tallest building in Melbourne, behind the nearby Eureka Tower and recently completed Australia 108.